GraphLabANU/website/_pages/vacancies.md

 - Contribute to publications and conferences in leading forums such as NeurIPS, ICLR, ICML, and AAAI.

 **Eligibility:**
-- A Bachelor's or Master’s degree in Computing, Mathematics, or a closely related field with First-Class Honours (or equivalent).
+- A Bachelor's or Master’s degree in Computing or Mathematics, with First-Class Honours (or equivalent).
 - Demonstrated excellence in programming, with proficiency in languages such as C, C++, or Python.
-- Proven research experience or a strong academic interest in machine learning, deep learning, and/or graph theory.
+- Proven research experience and a strong academic interest in machine learning, deep learning, and/or graph theory.
 - Solid foundation in algorithm design and analysis, with excellent analytical and problem-solving skills.

 **Application:**